Queeenest147/SQL_Projects/banking_churn_project/readme.md

    * Cleaning & Inspection
    * Preparation
    * Analysis
-4. Connect results to Excel / Power BI for visualizations if needed
+4. Connect results to Excel / Power BI for visualisations if needed

 ---